IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 and its object-model.
-The aim here is not to present the detailed semantics of the API, but just to provide enough background for you to start reading the code samples of the next chapter and to find your way around the more detailed XenServer API Reference document.
+The aim here is not to present the detailed semantics of the API, but just to provide enough background for you to start reading the code samples of the next chapter and to find your way around the more detailed Citrix Hypervisor Management API reference.

 There are a number of places you can find more information:

--  The XenServer Administrators Guide contains an overview of the `xe` CLI.
+-  The [Citrix Hypervisor Product Documentation](https://docs.citrix.com/en-us/citrix-hypervisor/command-line-interface.html) contains an overview of the
+    `xe` CLI.
 Since a good deal of `xe` commands are a thin veneer over the API, playing with `xe` is a good way to start finding your way around the API object model described in this chapter.